gromacs/gromacs/python_packaging/test/README.md

 # Tests for gmxapi Python packages distributed with GROMACS

+Document functional requirements and test acceptable implementation.
-Potentially longer-running than the unit tests in the Python package directory and broader in scope.
-Intended to include more thorough and complete integration testing than in the `acceptance` subdirectory.
+These are potentially longer-running than the unit tests in the Python package directory and broader in scope.

 ## Requirements

-Python tests use the `unittest` standard library module and the `unittest.mock` submodule, included in Python 3.3+.
+Python tests may use the `unittest` standard library module and the `unittest.mock` submodule, included in Python 3.3+.

 The additional `pytest` package allows tests to be written more easily and